ZapRosen/pathes-fakedns/README.md

 # fakedns

-> Fake DNS server written in python 3
+> Fake DNS server written in python 3 forked from Patryk Hes, thanks, Dziękuję Der Server liefert alle Anfragen zurück, mit denen sich dein Rechner mit dem Internet verbindet.
+Ein sehr nützliches Tool.
+Kann auch als Ersatz für den fakedns von activestate unter python3 eingesetzt werden.
 ## What it does?

 It responds to DNS `A` questions (host address questions), responding with the same IP over and over.
 The server is intended to be used when testing HTTP crawlers.